datta-agni/datta-agni/README.md

 [![GitHub followers](https://img.shields.io/github/followers/datta-agni?label=Follow&style=sociastyle=flat-squarellabel&color=4285F4)](https://github.com/datta-agni/?tab=followers)
 ![](https://komarev.com/ghpvc/?username=datta-agni&color=4285F4&label=Views)

+## About me:
-**I'm Agni Datta, a research oriented somphmore at Vellore Institute of Technology.**
+**I'm Agni Datta, a theoretical and research oriented somphmore at Vellore Institute of Technology.**

-**Cryptography, Malware Forensics, Linux Kernel, Reverse Engineering, Scientific and Numerical Algorithms fascinate me.**
+**My research interests lie at the intersection of computer science and mathematics.
+I am interested in theory of computation and complexity, functional programming, cryptography, analysis of algorithms, compiler designing, kernel programming, and the interplay between them.**

 **And on top of all of that, I am an open source fanatic and a huge proponent of digital privacy and anonymity.**

+**My PGP Public Key: [keys.openpgp.org/agni](https://keys.openpgp.org/vks/v1/by-fingerprint/034FA3D4FD4067E5BCF30B6FCF8D56CABE52E5E9)**

 **Familiar with :**